-75 Rev. Dr. Martin Luther King, Jr. Blvd., Room 231, St. Paul, MN 55155-1606 ∃ Phone (651) 296-0271 E-Mail: peter.wattson@senate.mn ∃ Fax: (651) 296-6511

-Virchow, Krause & Company, LLP Page 2
+75 Rev. Dr. Martin Luther King, Jr. Blvd., Room 231, St. Paul, MN 55155-1606 • Phone (651) 296-3812 E-Mail: peter.wattson@senate.mn • Fax: (651) 296-7747 Baker Tilly Virchow Krause, LLP Page 2

-- 5. We believe the effect of the uncorrected financial statement misstatement of \$53,266 for invoices expensed in the current fiscal year that relate to a future fiscal year is immaterial to the basic financial statements taken as a whole.
-In addition, you have recommended adjusting journal entries and we are in agreement with those adjustments. - 6.
+- 5. We believe the effect of the uncorrected financial statement misstatement of \$53,266 for the reversal of a prior year adjustment that we passed on recording is immaterial, both individually and in the aggregate, to the basic financial statements taken as a whole.
+In addition, you have recommended adjusting journal entries, and we are in agreement with those adjustments. - 6.
 We acknowledge our responsibility for the design and implementation of programs and controls to prevent and detect fraud. - 7.
 We have no knowledge of any fraud or suspected fraud affecting the entity involving: - a.
 Management, - b.
 Employees who have significant roles in internal control, or - c.
 Others where the fraud could have a material effect on the financial statements. - 8.
 We have no knowledge of any allegations of fraud or suspected fraud affecting the entity received in communications from employees, former employees, analysts, regulators, or others. - 9.
-The Minnesota State Senate has no plans or intentions that may materially affect the carrying value or classification of assets, liabilities, or fund equity. - 10.
+We have identified to you any previous financial audits, attestation engagements, performance audits, or other studies related to the objectives of this audit being undertaken and the corrective actions taken to address significant findings and recommendations. - 10.
+The Minnesota State Senate has no plans or intentions that may materially affect the carrying value or classification of assets, ilabilities, or fund equity. - 11.
 The following, if any, have been properly recorded or disclosed in the financial statements: - a.
 Related party transactions, including revenues, expenditures/expenses, loans, transfers, leasing arrangements, and guarantees, and amounts receivable from or payable to related parties. - b.
-Guarantees, whether written or oral, under which the municipality is contingently liable. - c.
-All accounting estimates (including fair value measurements), that could be material to the financial statements, including the key factors and significant assumptions underlying those estimates and measurements.
-We believe the estimates and measurements are reasonable in the circumstances, consistently applied, and adequately disclosed. - 11.
-We are responsible for compliance with the laws, regulations, and provisions of contracts and grant agreements applicable to us, including tax or debt limits and debt contracts; and we have identified and disclosed to you all laws, regulations and provisions of contracts and grant agreements that we believe have a direct and material effect on the determination of financial statement amounts, including legal and contractual provisions for reporting specific activities in separate funds.
+Guarantees, whether written or oral, under which the Senate is contingently liable. - c.
+All accounting estimates that could be material to the financial statements, including the key factors and significant assumptions underlying those estimates and measurements.
+We believe the estimates and measurements are reasonable in the circumstances, consistently applied, and adequately disclosed.

-Virchow, Krause & Company, LLP Page 3
+Baker Tilly Virchow Krause, LLP Page 3